IBM-Cloud/terraform-provider-ibm/examples/ibm-certificate-manager/README.md

 ## Notes

 1. Terraform IBM provider v1.4.0 (via Terraform 0.12) doesn't supports ordering certificates using `Other DNS provider`.
+2. With `auto_renew_enabled`, certificates are automatically renewed 31 days before they expire.
+If your certificate expires in less than 31 days, you must renew it by updating `rotate_keys`.
+After you do so, your future certificates are renewed automatically.

 ## Examples